-- When the Risk Assessment and Strengths and Needs Assessment are completed; - Prior to initiating or terminating the use of a Temporary Safety Provider; - At completion of the Safety Assessment and prior to implementation of a Temporary Parental Safety Agreement; - Before modification of a Temporary Parental Safety Agreement; - Regarding diligent efforts to locate a child/family and when these efforts can end; - At case decision; - Prior to filing a petition; and - Whenever there is a change in circumstance that impacts the safety and/or risk to a child(ren).
+- When the Risk Assessment and Strengths and Needs Assessment are completed; - Prior to initiating or terminating the use of a Temporary Safety Provider; - At completion of the Safety Assessment and prior to implementation of a Safety Plan; - Before modification of a Safety Plan; - Regarding diligent efforts to locate a child/family and when these efforts can end; - At case decision; - Prior to filing a petition; and - Whenever there is a change in circumstance that impacts the safety and/or risk to the child(ren).

-Two-level decisions/reviews must occur within the context of a staffing between the county child welfare worker and a county child welfare supervisor at a minimum.
+At minimum, two-level decisions/reviews must occur within the context of staffing between the Assessment caseworker and supervisor.